 The risk to public safety or property is extremely small according to NASA.
 Since the beginning of the Space Age in the late-1950s, there have been no confirmed reports of an injury resulting from re-entering space objects.
 Nor is there a record of significant property damage resulting from a satellite re-entry.

-However, heavily populated areas of the earth (except North and South America) could potentially experience falling debris.
+However, all heavily populated areas of the earth could potentially experience falling debris.

-FEMA has made preparations just in case UARS falls on the United States.
+FEMA has made preparations just in case UARS fall on the United States.